bslevin/BattleShipCIProject3/README.md

 # Data Model

 # Testing
 This project has been tested doing the following

 - Copied and ran code through a PEP8
-- Tested all incorrect values and that they returned the corisponding warning texts
+- Tested all incorrect input values and that they returned the corisponding warning texts
 - Tested on laptop and desktop terminal
 - Family tested on the Heroku display console

 ## Bugs

   - Code was orriginaly coded using vscode where I mademcommits.
 [BattleShip2.0](https://github.com/bslevin/BattleShip2.0/commits/main).
 When loading it into Heroku an apple.error came back.
 I then subsequently copied and pasted the code to a new repository through gitpod

--
-### Resolved Bugs
-## Remaining Bugs
+  - Corrected length of code that was was over 80 and recommendations from PEP8

 # Deployment